Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

              2. Subnet Range: 10.1.20.0/24
              3. Private Google Access: On
              4. Flow Logs: Off
+   4. For the Firewall rules, select all the 'allow' specific rules.
+Especially the rule that allows all communication between all the instances of the network.
+The rule name should be in the format of `<yournetworkname>-allow-custom`.
-   4. Click **Create**.
+   5. Click **Create**.

-4. Create a Firewall Rule to allow all traffic communication between all the instances of the network ‘ocp-network’.
+4. Create a Firewall Rule to allow all traffic communication to and from the bastion host.
    1. Go to **'VPC Network'** > **'Firewall'**
    2. Enter the relevant details:
-         1. Name: Allow-all
+         1. Name: allow-all-bastion
          2. Logs: Off
          3. Network: ocp-network
          4. Priority: 100
          5. Direction of Traffic: Ingress
          6. Action on Match: Allow
-         7. Targets: All instances in the network
+         7. Targets: Specified Target Tags
+            1. Target Tags: *'bastion'* (This is the network tag that will be assigned to the bastion host when it will be created)
          8. Source Filter: IPv4 Ranges
-         9. Source IPv4 Ranges: 0.0.0.0/0 (Note that
+         9. Source IPv4 Ranges: 0.0.0.0/0
+         10. Protocols & Ports: Allow All
+         11. Click **Create**

 5. Create a ‘Cloud Router’ from the GCP console.
    1. Go to **‘Hybrid Connectivity’** > **‘Cloud Routers’**.
-   2. Click on **‘Create Router’**,
+   2. Click on **‘Create Router’**.
    3. Enter the relevant details:
          1. Name: ocp-router
          2. Network: ocp-network